Val Logsdon Fitch

 Field: particle physics

-For a long time, physicists assumed that different types of symmetries characterise nature.
-In a kind of mirror-world the physical laws should be the same if right and left are exchanged and if matter is replaced by antimatter.
-The left-right symmetry had already been shown to be violated when Val Fitch and James Cronin in 1964 discovered that in the decay of the neutral K-meson the matter-antimatter symmetry is also violated.
-They could also show that symmetry under time-reversal is not valid: reactions going backward in time are not identical to those going forward.
+For a long time, physicists assumed that various symmetries characterized nature.
+In a kind of "mirror world" where right and left were reversed and matter was replaced by antimatter, the same physical laws would apply, they posited.
+The left-right symmetry had already been proven violated when, in 1964, Val Fitch and James Cronin discovered that the matter-antimatter symmetry is violated when the neutral K-meson decays.
+Their experiment also proved that symmetry does not apply during time reversal: reactions going backward in time are not identical to those going forward.